 Outlook: Another bottom-half finish if the bowling doesn’t improve

 Delhi Capitals don’t have a good IPL record to boast about.
 The team has finished dead-last in the table a record 4 times in their 12-year history.
 Shreyas Iyer, Rishab Pant, and Prithvi Shaw are expected to lead the team again this season, but do they have enough help this time around?

 The simple answer is no, unfortunately.
 Expect this side to fizzle out in crunch time.
 Ajunkya Rahane and Shikhar Dhiwan will probably help with the scoring, but the bowling department is too top-heavy.
 Kagiso Rabada is a brilliant seamer, but he can’t bowl more than 4 overs.
 That’s Delhi’s biggest problem.

 Outlook: This team can pile up the runs.
 That’s the only sure thing.

 The Sunrisers were on the rise last season, with impressive performances by spinning sensation Rashad Khan.
 Australian David Warner will captain the team this season and serve as an anchor, while the Kiwi’s captain Kane Williamson and Jonny Bairstow will look to accelerate the scoring as soon as possible.

 Hyderabad has an excellent lineup of bowlers.
 Besides the aforementioned Khan, Bhuvneshwar Kumar, Sandeep Sharma, and Billy Stanlake are expected to do some serious damage.
-Young all-rounder Abhishek Sharma is also expected to get a lot of burn, especially in the early part of the season.
+Young all-rounder Abhishek Sharma is also expected to get a lot of burns, especially in the early part of the season.